 A riff on a Dry Manhattan given extra depth by the addition of dessert wine and whiskey bitters.

 When you get to the end of the beer the shot glass lifts and the whiskey is released as a chaser.
-We should point out, that in these days of discernment,
+I should point out that in these days of discernment,

 In Mexico the quality of the homemade Sangrita can make or break a bar.
 This recipe is spicy and slightly sweet and perfect for chasing tequila.

 Verde is Spanish for green and Verdita is best described as being a green herbal Sangrita with pineapple adding a hint of tropical fruit and sweetness.

 A 57 T-bird, or 1957 Ford Thunderbird to give it its full title, immortalised in the Beach Boys' song 'Fun Fun Fun', was the classic car for any 1950s'

 Coffee and orange spiked with tequila.
 The trio layer well and combine to make a tasty shot (perhaps stir together and sip to savour the experience rather

 Probably the best-known and most popular shot.